 The first step in this process is to obtain a business license to conduct business in the City of Winchester.
-These forms can be obtained either online or by visiting the Commissioner of the Revenue office on the 2nd floor of City Hall.
+These forms can be obtained either online or by visiting the Commissioner of the Revenue office at the Creamery Building (21 S. Kent Street).
 The business license application contains a section for meals tax registration.

 The Commissioner’s office will provide a set of remittance forms along with filing instructions.
 Blank forms are also available through the City's website.